-Abimbola works with local farmers on extension service delivery and has produced multiple documentaries this year to promote farmers producing food following good agricultural practices concerning food safety.
+Abimbola works with local farmers on extension services and has produced several documentaries to promote farmers who produce food using sustainable agricultural practices.

-I continue to work in organic practices, because I believe we all have one life and need to live it well.
-We must stand by trust and Integrity to support this noble cause.
+I continue to use organic practices because I believe we all have one life and we must live it well.
+We must stand by trust and integrity to support this noble endeavour.

-Two of her main concerns are the health of consumers and the motivations behind organic growth and certification, moving away from a purely profit-based mindset:
+Two of her main concerns are consumer health and the motivations behind organic growth and certification which requires moving away from a purely profit-driven mindset.

-You have been so active in the organic scene in West Africa Abimbola.
-How did you get into organic farming?
+You have been so active in the organic scene in West Africa, Abimbola.
+How did you get involved in organic farming?

-I was coming from a space where most of the practices then were based on the conventional system of farming.
-Knowing this was not the way I wanted to farm because of the use of harmful inputs, I decided to change the way I farmed.
-This involved adopting the principles of sustainable agricultural practices guiding organic agriculture.
+I came from an area where most of the practices at the time were based on the conventional farming system.
+Knowing that this was not the way I wanted to farm because of the use of harmful inputs, I decided to change this.
+This meant adopting the principles of organic farming.

-The word organic has been abused over time in the name of making it a business venture.
-I try as much as possible to enlighten people.
-To become an organic farmer, there are procedures and steps you have to follow, where you get certified by an accredited body that shows you have adopted all the principles guiding organic agriculture.
-It is a bit more work but it is one that promotes biodiversity and ensures the soils that produce our food stay health.
+The word organic has been abused over time and I try to educate people as much as I can on this.
+In order to become an organic farmer, there are procedures and steps you have to go through, where you get certified by an accredited body that shows you have adopted all the principles that guide organic farming.
+It is a bit more work, but it is work that promotes biodiversity and ensures that the soils that produce our food remain healthy.

-The experience empowered me in seeing that change is possible and now when I look back, I cannot go back to farming conventionally.
+The experience has empowered me to see that change is possible and now, looking back, I cannot go back to conventional farming!

-From what you have shared, one gets the idea that you work with other farmers quite often.
-Do tell us more about the work you do!
+From what you have told us, it seems that you work with other farmers quite often.
+Tell us more about your work!

 You are right!
-Much as I am an urban famer, I do work often with others.
-I advocate for rural farmers, urban gardeners and students in public and private schools through the media.
-They have gone through some trainings and it is still ongoing.
-I engage in extension service delivery to disseminate technical extension messages to farmers on crops, animal husbandry, processors as well as women in agriculture.
-I have worked with a lot of farmers over the years, with a focus on the message: going back to nature.
+As much as I am an urban farmer, I often work with others.
+I work with rural farmers, urban gardeners and students in public and private schools through the media.
+They have gone through some training and it is still going on.
+I am involved in extension services to disseminate technical extension messages to farmers (especially women) on crops, livestock, processors.
+I have worked with a lot of farmers over the years, focusing on the message of going back to nature.

-I am very passionate about sustainable farming practices that I decided to take it a little further by starting a project, Agric Reloaded, to celebrate the farmers in my community who put healthily grown-food on our tables.
-This project grew to become a face for many African farmers and showcase their work in agri-business to the world.
-This is the very reason I produced my first documentary showcasing the stories of these amazing organic farmers.
+I am so passionate about sustainable farming practices that I decided to take it a little further and create a project, Agric Reloaded, to celebrate the farmers in my community who put healthy food on our tables.
+This project has grown to become a face for many African farmers, showcasing their work in agriculture to the world.
+This is exactly why I produced my first documentary, telling the stories of these amazing organic farmers.

-It is impressive what you have been able to achieve in your work.
+It is impressive what you have achieved in your work.
 In fact, some of your work has been linked to IFOAM – Organics International.
-Why do you think it is important to have organizations like that operating?
+Why do you think it is important to have such organisations?

-IFOAM – Organics International aims to promote organic agriculture as a tool to reduce poverty and increase healthy living standards.
-They assist farmers in adopting ecologically, socially and economically responsible agriculture systems to move towards sustainability.
-This supports the long-term health of the land and enables the farmers to provide consumers with food without using synthetic fertilizer and herbicides.
+IFOAM – Organics International aims to promote organic agriculture as one of the solutions to achieving food security and securing livelihoods for farmers.
+They help farmers adopt ecologically, socially and economically responsible farming systems to move towards sustainability.
+This supports the long-term health of the land and enables farmers to provide food for consumers without the use of synthetic fertilisers and herbicides.

-I personally had the opportunity to participate in the congress and also the #IGrowYourFood action day thanks to support from the Swiss Agency for Development and Cooperation (SDC).
+I personally had the opportunity to participate in the Organic World Congress (OWC) and also the #IGrowYourFood action day thanks to support from the Swiss Agency for Development and Cooperation (SDC).
 I was very happy to interact with so many people from the organic movement and exchange ideas.
 It was such a heartfelt experience when my video message was selected and played at the event during the #IGrowYourFood action day!

-The consumers and the policy makers are major stakeholders in the organic movement.
-There is a need to awaken their consciousness about supporting healthy living to grow a vibrant economy.
-Policymakers come in to play in ensuring that structures are put in place to support the farmer’s productivity for market profitability.
+Consumers and policymakers are key stakeholders in the organic movement.
+They need to be made aware of the need to support healthy living in order to grow a vibrant economy.
+Policymakers have a role to play in ensuring that structures are put in place to support farmers’ productivity for market profitability.

-Policies should be structured in such a way that it outlives the office of Leaders, so we can secure the future of our ecosystems.
+Policies should be structured to outlive the tenure of leaders so that we can secure the future of our ecosystems.